 Rubick says he commends those guys for coming out on a weekly basis, doing it for no other reason than to support the cause.

-“It really gets them in touch with the community because even though there’s 70,000 people at a football game, they’re still not rubbing elbows so to speak with us,” said Rubick.
+“It really gets them in touch with the community because even though there are 70,000 people at a football game, they’re still not rubbing elbows so to speak with us,” said Rubick.
 “They’re still separated, but when you get out here at the game and these players are sitting by you and they come and get pictures with you and shake your hand, it means a lot.”